 - Your listings are permanent and you won’t ever lose them.

-- Can have an expensive one-time fee for something that will quickly be out of date.
+- It can have an expensive one-time fee for something that will quickly be out of date.

 - Businesses change rapidly and your listings are dynamic, no updates will be made as you need them unless you pay for them.